-- 3.1 The School has a commitment to Safe Recruitment, Selection and Vetting and practises safe recruitment procedures according to its Recruitment Policy.
-A trained member of staff sits on each recruitment panel and renews training every five years.
-The School takes all possible steps to ensure that unsuitable people are prevented from working with children through its recruitment practices, DBS checks and Induction procedures, including legislation. - 3.2 All members of the teaching and non-teaching staff at the School, including part-time staff, temporary and supply staff, and visiting staff, such as musicians and sports coaches are checked with the Disclosure and Barring Service before starting work.
+3.1 The School has a commitment to Safe Recruitment, Selection and Vetting and practises safe recruitment procedures according to its Recruitment Policy.
+A trained member of staff sits on each recruitment panel and renews training every three years.
+The School takes all possible steps to ensure that unsuitable people are prevented from working with children through its recruitment practices, DBS checks and Induction procedures, including legislation.

+3.2 All members of the teaching and non-teaching staff at the School, including part-time staff, temporary and supply staff, and visiting staff, such as musicians and sports coaches are checked with the Disclosure and Barring Service before starting work.
 All Governors, volunteer helpers and peripatetic staff working regularly during term-time such as contract staff are also vetted.
 Appropriate checks are also made on residential centres used by RMS for educational visits.
 All new staff must read and sign to confirm that they have read Part 1 of KCSIE (September 2024) and Annex B if they work directly with children and the relevant school policies listed in our Induction of New Staff in Safeguarding policy.

-- 3.3 Any staff member who is aware of anything that may affect their suitability to work with children must notify the DSL immediately.
+3.3 Any staff member who is aware of anything that may affect their suitability to work with children must notify the DSL immediately.
 This will include notification of any convictions, cautions, court orders, reprimands or warnings they may receive.

-They must also notify the School immediately if they are living in a household where anyone lives or works who has been disqualified from working with children or from registration for the provision of childcare. - 3.4 The School ensures an individual is treated as unchecked until the original disclosure certificate has been seen by the School.
+3.4 The School ensures an individual is treated as unchecked until the original disclosure certificate has been seen by the School.
 An individual may start work but this is at the Head's discretion (having checked the barred list) and subject to appropriate controlled safeguarding arrangements being put in place which are reviewed every 2 weeks.
 The individual is informed of the safeguarding arrangements and must have made the DBS application in advance.
 The School does not confirm the appointment until the School has seen the original disclosure certificate.